WasmEdge/docs/docs/develop/javascript/tensorflow.md

 print(max / 255);
 ```

-To run the JavaScript in the WasmEdge runtime, make sure that you have the [WASI-NN plugin and Tensorflow Lite dependency libraries installed with WasmEdge](../../start/install.md#wasi-nn-plug-in-with-tensorflow-lite-backend).
+To run the JavaScript in the WasmEdge runtime, make sure that you have the [WASI-NN plug-in and Tensorflow Lite dependency libraries installed with WasmEdge](../../start/install.md#wasi-nn-plug-in-with-tensorflow-lite-backend).
 You should see the name of the food item recognized by the TensorFlow lite ImageNet model.

 ```bash
 $ wasmedge --dir .:. wasmedge_quickjs_nn.wasm example_js/tensorflow_lite_demo/wasi_nn_main.js